Sunday, December 11, 2016

-I was asked last weekend to explain the different needs for accuracy in fiction novels when dealing with those gray areas between fact and fiction.
+I was asked to explain the different needs for accuracy in fiction novels when dealing with those gray areas between fact and fiction.

 The most important thing is that your reader must believe the story.
 You can have blue people, three purple moons and red and white striped flowers in your world, as long as they’re consistent and logical.
 Those people/flowers/moons must stay the same, or be logically different (the moons can set) throughout the book.

 Which takes us back to the key point.
 The reader has to believe what you’re telling them.
-If your villain is using an automatic rifle and doesn’t hit the escaping-on-foot heroine, the villain needs to be a very bad shot, half-blind, or distracted, or all of the above.
+If your villain is using an automatic rifle and doesn’t hit the escaping-on-foot heroine, the villain needs to be a very bad shot, or distracted, or both.
 And if that heroine is running barefoot through the woods at midnight how can she see where she’s going, why doesn’t she cut her feet on rocks and what was she doing there in the first place?

 Helen is available to line edit and/ or content edit fiction and non-fiction.
 Rates on application.